ebmdatalab/notebook-template/README.md

     pip-compile --upgrade

-Don't forget to run `pip-sync` after running any upgrade command.
+Don't forget to run `pip install -r requirements.txt` after running any upgrade command.

 To execute these within your dockerised environment, start a new Bash console in Jupyter Lab (from the same menu you would create a new notebook).

-You can then run whatever shell commands you like, by prepending a `!`, and then hitting Shift + Enter to execute (for example, `!pip-compile`)
+You can then run whatever shell commands you like, by typing them and hitting Shift + Enter to execute.

 ## Jupytext and diffing